DevExpress/devextreme-documentation/concepts/05 Widgets/zz Common/05 UI Widgets/20 Data Validation/20 Validate Several Editor Values/3 Display Validation Errors.md

-All group validation errors can be displayed in the [ValidationSummary](/api-reference/10%20UI%20Widgets/dxValidationSummary '/Documentation/ApiReference/UI_Widgets/dxValidationSummary/') widget.
-The following code shows how to add this widget to a page.
+All group validation errors can be displayed in the [ValidationSummary](/api-reference/10%20UI%20Widgets/dxValidationSummary '/Documentation/ApiReference/UI_Widgets/dxValidationSummary/') UI component.
+The following code shows how to add this UI component to a page.
 The commented-out codelines associate the **Validation Summary** with a named **Validation Group**.

 ---